pymloaccounting/pymloaccounting.github.io/_posts/2016-01-26-SalesReceipt-Endpoints.md

 ### GET /businesses/{business_id}/salesreceipts/
 List all sales receipts of given business sorted by date.
 ### GET /businesses/{business_id}/partners/{partner_id}/salesreceipts/
-List all sales receipts of given partner and business sorted by date.
+List all sales receipts of given partner sorted by date.

 You can use "from_date", "to_date", and "receipt_no" as filters.